 Call For Applications

-The Environmental Sciences and Policy Doctoral Program is accepting applications for 2018.
+The Environmental Sciences and Policy Doctoral Program is no longer accepting applications for 2018.
+Updates will be posted here soon for applications for 2019.
 Financial assistance is available including tuition waivers and full CEU fellowships that cover all tuition fees and include a generous living allowance for up to three years.
 Please read our Doctoral Program Handbook for detailed programmatic information.

 We welcome all applications that fit within the department's research profile.
 We are particularly interested in applications in the following areas:

 - Environmental Resource Governance (environmental policy; environment in illiberal democracies; history of environmental processes and policies, current state of the environment in countries of Central and Eastern Europe and beyond)

 - Environmental Justice, Politics, and Humanities (Environmental sociology and anthropology; political ecology of farmer seed systems, agro-biodiversity, and alternative agricultural paradigms; Environmental justice and resource conflicts; global environmental movements; environmental philosophy; Environmental arts and humanities; )

 - Management of Socio-Ecological Systems (human-wildlife conflicts and their mitigation; protected area management; sustainable communities; nature-based solutions in the urban fabric; sustainability transitions and transformation in the urban context; community indicator systems; global and regional environmental processes and assessment tools i.e. Sustainable development goals)

 - Energy Transitions and Climate Change (mitigating Climate Change; pathways to improving energy efficiency; political economy of energy security and energy transitions; energy markets and regulation; energy issues in Central and Eastern Europe; adaptation to extreme climate scenarios)